 Some of the most common bonds are those issued by the U.S. Treasury.
 These have historically been considered to be among the safest of debt investments, due to the fact that the U.S. government has never defaulted on its debt.

-U.S. Treasury bonds with a maturity of ninety days or less are referred to as Treasury Bills (or T-Bills), those with a maturity of between two and ten years are called Treasury Notes, and those with a maturity of greater than ten years are called Treasury Bonds.
+U.S. Treasury Bonds with a maturity of 90 days or less are referred to as Treasury Bills (or T-Bills), those with a maturity of between 2 and 10 years are called Treasury Notes, and those with a maturity of greater than 10 years are called Treasury Bonds.
 These can be collectively referred to as Treasury Bonds or just Treasuries.
 U.S. Treasuries are issued in face values of $1,000, and the interest on Treasury Notes and Bonds is paid out twice annually.

-Bonds issued by companies are called Corporate Bonds while those issued by cities, counties and states are called Municipal Bonds or, informally, “Munis.”
-These kinds of bonds have durations of between three and thirty years.
+Bonds issued by companies are called Corporate Bonds while those issued by cities, counties, and states are called Municipal Bonds or, informally, “Munis.”
+These kinds of bonds have durations of between 3 and 30 years.

 More on Bonds

 When a company has a low credit rating, they must entice potential bond buyers by offering a large coupon or interest rate.
 Such bonds are called high-yield or junk bonds.
 Investing in junk bonds is highly speculative.

 Some individuals simply hold bonds in order to collect the interest payments.
 However, much like stocks, bonds can be traded among other investors in the secondary market, before they reach maturity.
 The trading aspect of bonds can get somewhat complex.
-Your financial advisor may be able to help you better understand this subject.
+Your Financial Counselor may be able to help you better understand this subject.

 Bonds are an important part of a well-diversified portfolio and should be factored into any retirement plan.
 However, it is crucial that one understand all aspects of bond investing before entering the bond market.

-Our top investment advisors can assist you in selecting high quality secure bonds that are right for your portfolio.
+Our top Financial Counselors can assist you in selecting high-quality secure bonds that are right for your portfolio.